 Example of therapist script: Let's begin with a quick review of where we left off last week.
-In our first session together we talked about the need to replace the addict self with the spiritual self and that we were going to help you do this with three kinds of training - training in mastery of the mind, morality, and wisdom, as well as with daily practice of 14 spiritual qualities.
+In our first session together we talked about the need to replace the addict self with the spiritual self and that we were going to help you do this with three kinds of training - training in mastery of the mind, morality, and wisdom, as well as with daily practice of 10 spiritual qualities.
 Then, in the second session, we began the training in mastery of the mind.
 We talked about how important it is to take back control of the mind from the addict self which goes on auto pilot and ultimately always leads to suffering.
-That's where mastery of the mind comes in with its three components -- effort, mindfulness and concentration.
-In our third session, we continued the training in mastery of the mind.
-Specifically, we talked about handling addict self intrusions by identifying and interrupting them, and then refocusing on your spiritual path.
-Then, last week we completed the training in mastery of the mind.
-We talked about how living with HIV can be stressful and can activate the addict self, which in turn, can sabotage your health care.
-So, we discussed ways that you can use your spiritual self's effort, mindfulness, and concentration, and the quality of gratitude, to gain maximum benefit from medical treatments.
-Specifically, we talked about the importance of following medical recommendations, and how medication-resistant strains of the virus can emerge if you don't take medications exactly as prescribed.
-You created a 'Meditation Mindfulness Ritual' and practiced flexing your spiritual muscles in situations that present obstacles to following medical recommendations.
-So, let's talk now about how all that went for you during the week.
+That's where mastery of the mind comes in with its three components -- effort. mindfulness and concentration.
+Then, last week we continued the training in mastery of the mind with an emphasis on handling addict self intrusions.
+We talked about how becoming aware of the addict self intrusions is not a sign of failure, but is actually a sign that you are on the right path, because you can't change what you are not aware of.
+You learned that breaking a habit means breaking it down into its parts, and you learned to break down the addict auto pilot by identifying the addict thoughts, feelings, and behaviors that are associated with drug use and other harmful behavior.
+You also learned how to interrupt the addict self auto pilot using techniques such as thought stopping, and how to refocus on your spiritual path, for example, by reciting your prayer or affirmation.
+You also worked on another spiritual quality - equanimity, and learned that one way to regain your equanimity in daily life is to become aware of your oneness with the beauty of everything around you.
+You learned that by strengthening your equanimity, you can restore the balance of your mind whenever the addict self tries to intrude.
+So, let's talk now about how that went for you during the week.